Roshanakk/ft_irc/README.md

 # ft_irc

-ft_irc is a Internet Relay Chat (IRC) server implementation, a protocol for real-time messaging and communication in a distributed network environment.
+ft_irc is an Internet Relay Chat (IRC) server implementation, a protocol for real-time messaging and communication in a distributed network environment.

 ## Features